StanislawStankiewicz/HackArena2/README.md

    - Searching for and selecting `>Dev Containers: Reopen in Container`

 Once the container is running, you can execute all necessary commands in VS Code's integrated terminal, as if you were running the project locally.
+However, when server is running on local machine, you need to use `host.docker.internal` as a host.

 ### 3. Running in a Docker Container (Manual Setup)